-where the first summands in the right hand side are related to distances for points that are not necessarily in the same stable leaf and the second summands are related with points in the same stable manifolds.
-Now, since the map $\hsigma$ is Lipschitz with constant $L=e^{\frac{1}{2}\chi}$, it follows that
+where the first summand in the latter expression is related to distances of points that are not necessarily in the same stable manifold and the second summand to distances of points in the same stable manifold.
+Now, since $\hsigma$ is Lipschitz with Lipschitz constant $L=e^{\chi/2}$, it follows that